Partners

 Leuven, Belgium

-DC6 — Laser ultrasonics depth profiling
+DC6 — Laser ultrasonics for artwork diagnostics

 EU Contribution: € 288 540